The Travel Money Guide to Sri Lanka's Currency

 Currency Exchange in Sri Lanka

 You won’t have any problem changing money in the city.
-It is most convenient to exchange cash into Sri Lankan Rupee at the airport before you begin your travels and the exchange rate is only slightly less competitive than money exchange bureaus or banks in the city.
+It is most convenient to exchange cash into Sri Lankan currency at the airport before you begin your travels and the exchange rate is only slightly less competitive than money exchange bureaus or banks in the city.

 But if you want to exchange your money at money changers, you can find these in Colombo and major tourist centres.
 Rates are more competitive, however, money-exchange scams are rampant so choose carefully.
 Avoid exchanging money at hotels, as you won’t get a competitive rate.